ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/vectorscan/snort.md

 ## Download, Compile and Install Snort 3

-You can now download, compile and build Sort 3:
+You can now download, compile and build Snort 3:

 ```bash
 cd ~/snort_src